danielkepinski/project3/README.md

 Responsive layout of the homepage, with posts stacked vertically and a compact header.

 ![Wireframe of Mobile blog Page](./blog/Readme/images/mobileblog.png)<br>
-Responsive layout of the homepage, with posts stacked vertically and a compact header, And a selected blog post.
+Responsive layout of the homepage, with posts stacked vertically, a compact header, and a selected blog post.

 ![Wireframe of Mobile admin Page](./blog/Readme/images/mobileadmin.png)<br>
 Default Django admin interface, showing models such as Posts, Comments, Tags, and Users.